A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 These stack.
 Sniping someone behind a wall two zones away is hard for a reason.

 When the dramatic tension resolves, put the map away.
 If the fight is clearly won, the chase is over, or the scene shifts to conversation, drop back to theater of the mind.
-The map serves the story, not the other way around.
+The map serves the story and not the other way around.

 The system is intentionally light, so customization is expected.